-Cesaria Evora portrait Cape Verde's Cesaria Evora (1941-2011) was a singer of global stature, her country's superstar and an ambassador of Cape verdean culture.
+Cesaria Evora portrait Cape Verde's Cesaria Evora (1941-2011) was a singer of global stature, her country's superstar and an ambassador of Cape Verdean culture.
 The devotion she inspired is justified: her music is solid and sensuous, while her husky voice is a close match with Brazil's Maria Bethania, although with much better arrangements.
-Many of her older records have been reissued recently in the United States on the Nonesuch label, and are now fairly easy to find.
+Many of her older records were reissued in the United States on the Nonesuch label, and are now fairly easy to find.
 Here's a quick look at her career...

 Albums